 - Submit the ODF to Gemini

-Starting from semester 2007B, the National Gemini Offices (NGOs) will check the mask design.
+The National Gemini Offices (NGOs) check the mask design.
 The mask checks are performed following the NGO mask design check instructions.
 PIs are welcome to read these instructions to check and improve their mask designs.

 Please note that there are procedural changes for submitting your Object Definition Table (see below).